Lin-Han1011/HackerRank_Coding_Practice/README.md

 # HackerRank_Coding_Practice
-The repository contains my coding practice on the HackerRank website.
+The repository contains my coding practice and certification on the HackerRank website.

 ## HackerRank Python (Basic) Certificate
 I received Basic Python certificate in August, 2020.
 It covers topics like Scalar Types, Operators and Control Flow, Strings, Collections and Iteration, Modularity, Objects and Types and Classes.